isharik/Pharos-Octobot/README.md

 🐙 OctoBot — AI Documentation RAG Chatbot

+(Important : Before you try to run the app yu might want to configure your api keys and chroma db properly so that no error persists , i haven't made the site public yet as its still wip , after i deploy the site and make the data locally available , you can easily test it out till then keep open sourcing)

 OctoBot is a Retrieval-Augmented Generation (RAG) AI chatbot designed to answer questions strictly from the official Pharos documentation.

 📚 Documentation Source: https://docs.pharos.xyz/